FernandoBasso/dev-how-to/git/run-commands-on-files-based-on-git-status.md

 ### Credits and references

-Got the gist of the idea form [this blog post by Luis Osa](https://logc.github.io/blog/2015/07/15/open-files-from-last-commit-in-vim/) and just added more details to the explanation.
+Got the gist of the idea from [this blog post by Luis Osa](https://logc.github.io/blog/2015/07/15/open-files-from-last-commit-in-vim/).
+I just added more details to the explanation as they made sense to me.

 ## Optimize images